mworzala/mc_debug_renderer/README.md

 ![showcase](.github/showcase.png)

 # Usage
 Any platform which can send plugin messages is supported.
-There are server libraries for both Spigot and Minestom, which are available on Jitpack.
+There is a server library for Minestom, which is available on Jitpack.

 ```groovy
 repositories {